Nikos-Stuff/hosting/src/content/legal/hosting_privacy.md

 - All transmissions are secured with **SSL/TLS**.
 - Passwords are stored as **hashed values**.
 - Optional **two-factor authentication (2FA)** is available.
-- Encrypted backups are created for server data.
 - Software (panel and server) is regularly updated.
 - Access to personal data is limited to authorized personnel only.
+- Minimal logs are retained temporarily for operational and security purposes; no tracking or analytics are performed.

 ---